 Pete Stones joined the Board of Trustees in July 2015 and currently sits as our Chair.

-Pete brings with him 25 years of experience from the social housing sector, which is hugely important to Pickering and Ferens Homes as it continues its journey to provide excellent quality homes and services.
+Pete brings with him over 25 years of experience from the social housing sector, which is hugely important to Pickering and Ferens Homes as it continues its journey to provide excellent quality homes and services.

 He is an asset management, construction and regeneration specialist and is passionate about bringing his expertise to the Board at PFH.

 Pete became a voluntary Trustee to put something back into the sector and help us to continue to deliver the quality of homes and neighbourhoods our residents enjoy.

 Kate joined our Board of Trustees in July 2018 and is the Chair of our Governance and Remuneration Committee.

 Kate is the Deputy Principal of Bishop Burton College and is responsible for their HR, business and commercial services.
 Kate has worked as a HR specialist for over 35 years predominantly at management level within the Education, Health and Social Care sectors.